-Remark: The Working Group considered the theoretical possibility of a "negative species barrier", bud did not find evidence to support this concept.
+Remark: The Working Group considered the theoretical possibility of a "negative species barrier", but did not find convincing evidence to support this concept.
+However, recent data from in-vitro conversion experiments do not exclude such a possibility (Bossers et al, 2000).